 Two surprising things about Grey Seals: their size – males can be up to 3 metres long, making them Britain’s largest land-breeding mammals – and their number – nearly half the world’s Grey Seal population live on British coasts.

 A hundred years ago, there were fears about their survival, which led to the Grey Seal Protection Act of 1914, one of the first conservation laws of its kind.
 With hunting prohibited in the breeding season, their numbers began to grow from an estimated 1,000 to the current 225,000.
-Read the rest of this entry
+Continue reading Grey Seals in Britain

 A group of eight Portuguese Man O’ War were found strewn on Tregantle beach near Whitsand Bay.
 Experts say they expect more to be brought in by prevailing winds.
 Daily Telegraph.
 These creatures, which are not actually jellyfish but a species called siphonophores, live in warmer waters than those around the UK but global warming is believed to be pushing them further north – ever closer towards Britain.
 They can in extreme cases provoke a cardiac arrest and death in particularly sensitive persons.

 It is also interesting note that Portuguese Man O’ War have also been seen increasingly more often on the coasts of Spain.